timmcca-be/Generic-Blog/README.md

 ## Usage

 To build the production server, use `npm run build`, and to run it, use `npm run start`.
-To build the development server, use `npm run build:dev`, and to run it, use `npm run start:dev`.
-Instead of running `npm run build:dev`, you can run `npm run watch` and leave it running.
-This will rebuild the project each time it is edited.
-Since the development server uses `nodemon`, it will also be restarted each time it is recompiled, as long as the server is running.
+To run the development server, use `npm run start:dev`.
+There is no need to build the development server, as launching it enables automatic building and hot reloading.

 By default, the server will launch on localhost:8080.
 All routes are documented and can be tested at http://localhost:8080/api/v1/docs.